 The four main categories defining the dataset are typical network traffic and several forms of assaults.

 R2L is for "remote to local," and U2R stands for "user to root," a denial of service attack.

-Table 2 summarizes the class distribution in the NSL-KDD dataset therefore offering a general picture of the data.
+It summarizes dataset therefore offering a general picture of the data.